pymc-devs/pytensor/doc/library/config.rst

       that of NumPy.
     * On mixed scalar and array operations, NumPy tries to prevent the scalar from upcasting the array's type unless it is of a fundamentally different type.
-Aesara does not attempt to do the same at this point, so users should be careful, since scalars may upcast arrays when they otherwise wouldn't in NumPy.
+Pytensor does not attempt to do the same at this point, so users should be careful, since scalars may upcast arrays when they otherwise wouldn't in NumPy.
 This behavior should change in the near future.